Tamino* - tenor

 Dritte Knabe - Mezzo-Soprano or Contralto

 BOA celebrates one of the world's most performed operas, and one dominant in the german opera scene.
-The Magic Flute is an opera in two acts by Wolfgang Amadeus Mozart set to a German libretto by Emanuel Schikaneder.
+The Magic Flute, directed by Gidon Saks, is an opera in two acts by Wolfgang Amadeus Mozart set to a German libretto by Emanuel Schikaneder.
 It premiered on 30 September 1791 at Schikaneder's theatre, the Freihaus-Theater auf der Wieden in Vienna.
 We will be referring to the Baerenreiter edition for music direction.

 Mozart's Magic Flute is noted for its Masonic elements.
 Schikaneder and Mozart were both Masons and lodge brothers.
 The opera was influenced by enlightenment philosophy, and the Queen of the Night, according to some, represented the Roman Catholic Church itself, which was also strongly anti-Masonic.
 Her antagonist, Sarastro, was thought to symbolise the enlightened sovereign who rules according to principles of reason, wisdom, and nature.
 The story itself displays an education of mankind, ultimately making "the Earth a heavenly kingdom, and mortals like the gods".